 Painkillers such as Paracetamol are advisable prior to light application.
 If necessary, we offer local anaesthesia to minimise pain during the light application.
 After the treatment, protect the treated skin against direct sunlight.
 Vaseline can be used topically and is effective in soothing your skin.
 Ice can also be used for pain relief.
 Do not use ice in direct contact with skin and it should not be applied for more than five minutes at a time.

 Redness and Swelling: After the treatment, the skin becomes red and this usually resolves within 1 – 2 weeks.

 Crusting: After the treatment, this can last for up to ten days.

 Colour Change: After the treatment, there will be some redness and occasionally brown post-inflammatory pigmentation.
 This may last longer if the treated skin is exposed to direct sunlight.

 To minimise redness, swelling, crusting or colour change we would suggest that after treatment Vaseline be applied to the treated skin two to three times a day to reduce redness and swelling.
 Cetaphil can be used as a moisturiser and as a liquid soap.
 Ice can be applied at home to reduce swelling, but do not use ice in direct contact with skin, as it should be applied for no more than five minutes.
 DO NOT PICK the crust or scabs.
 Sunblock should be applied to prevent sun-related redness or brown pigmentation.

 What’s the next step?

 If you already have an appointment booked at The Skin Specialist Centre, you can easily add a PDT treatment consultation to your booking by calling our friendly team on (09) 524 5011.
-If you have never been to The Skin Specialist Centre, you can either give us a call on (09) 524 5011 or click on one of the buttons on this page to make an enquiry or book a consultation online.
+If you have never been to The Skin Specialist Centre, you can either give us a call on (09) 524 5011 or make an enquiry by clicking on the Enquire Now option below.